-- Of course.
-For residents, this is a huge celebration, an event, and in every locality they tried to arrange a small concert.
-And the mushers also, in turn, speak words of support, thanks, arrange some kind of small performances - they dance, play musical instruments.
+- Sure.
+For residents, this is a huge holiday, event, and in each village they tried to arrange a small concert.
+And mushers, in turn, say words of support, gratitude, arrange some small performances - they dance, play musical instruments.
 Such a cultural exchange is obtained.
 Beringia is of great social importance.
-After all, initially it was a humanitarian mission, they took books to remote schools in the north, which could not be reached in any other way.
+After all, initially it was a humanitarian mission, they took books to remote schools in the north, where there was no other way to get there.

 - What kind of horse did you go with and what place did you take?